Webinars: Asian cinema - how to talk and write about it?

 The course is open to everyone interested in talking and writing about Asian cinema – future film journalists, bloggers, critics, members of selection committees, festival organizers, and Asian cinema enthusiasts.
 We invite people of all ages who want to develop their interests, gain new skills and get to know Asian cinema.

-What are the requirements for completing the course?
+What were the requirements for completing the course?

-To complete the course and receive a participation diploma, you have to write an assignment: a film description, an essay, or a review, and present it to the expert in charge of the course.
-The assignment, in its final form, should be accepted by the expert.
-The best works will be published.
+To complete the course and receive a participation diploma, you had to write an assignment: a film description, an essay, or a review, and present it to the expert in charge of the course.
+The assignment, in its final form, was accepted by the expert.
+The best works were published.

 How long does the course last?